MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/onboarding-endpoint-manager.md

 8. Your testing group now has a member to test.

-## Create configuration policies to configure Microsoft Defender ATP capabilities
+## Step 2: Create configuration policies to configure Microsoft Defender ATP capabilities
 In the following section, you'll create a number of configuration policies.

 First is a configuration policy to select which groups of users or devices will